gknight4/PostOpsReact/README.md

 add "send new StringStore" when the string list needs to be trimmed\
 add Init Suggestions for new users\
 remove 'SEQ' from accounts\
+make email address *not* case sensitive\

+Bugs

+Changelog:

+Version: 0.1.7

+Implement Help system for a walkthrough of PostOps Deploy to PostOps.us

+former Issues:
+add Alert if sending PostOp without login\
 need to load stringstore after successful login\
+from AppBarMenu, remove handleClose, handleClickButton, popoverClick,  handleMenu\
+remove temporary "user email in use" alert\
 erase StringStore on logout\
-add Alert if sending PostOp without login\

-Bugs

-Changelog:

 Version: 0.1.6